 When I try to compile the examples of the OpenLB release, the C++ compiler generates pages of error messages.
 What’s wrong?

 Your C++ compiler might not be fully compliant with the current ISO C++ standard, that is, it is probably too old.
 OpenLB makes use of advanced, template-based techniques, and some older compilers fail to interpret them properly.
-The oldest version of gcc that was found to compile the OpenLB source code without problems is gcc 3.4.1.
+The oldest versions of compilers that were found to compile the OpenLB source code without problems are gcc 5.0, clang 3.4 and icc 17.0.
 If your compiler is older than that, we strongly encourage you to upgrade to a newer version.
 Consider this an important investment in the quality of your programming environment, given that an increasing number of software projects nowadays require the use of a standard-compliant compiler.

 When I use OpenLB, my source code takes ages to get compiled.
 Why’s that?